-This edition was published by HarperCollins on November 28, 1962 in hardcover and has 30 pages.
+This fantasy is a hardcover edition that was published by HarperCollins on November 28, 1962 and has 30 pages.

 A standalone story in the Nutshell Library series for children that has fun exploring seasonal expectations of each month of the year.